Indexed Universal Life Insurance:

 Safety is another factor retirees use when considering an IUL.
 Since your value remains constant no matter what happens in the stock market, it is not at risk.
 Instead, your money grows based on an index.
 It’s possible to have some gains when the index is up.
 However, you don’t lose your money when the index is down.
 Protection helps give retirees some peace of mind.
 Obviously, no one really knows what will happen in the stock market.
 Therefore, an IUL may be part of your overall safety strategy in retirement.

 Another key benefit: you can fund your policy all at once.
 Perhaps you have already maxed out your retirement accounts but still want to put money away.
 An IUL may provide a way to keep your money safe as well as providing a future income, tax-free.* Additionally, you may be able to protect your gains as your cash value grows.
 Some retirees also like the fact that they don’t have to take their money out.
 Instead, they can take out money when they need it.
 Or, they may decide to simply keep in there as another retirement savings account option.

 Indexed Universal Life Insurance

 Learn more ways to reduce overall tax implications on your retirement.
 Indeed, there is no way to know where exactly tax laws will land in the future.
 Also, we can’t know for sure how those changes may impact your money.
-However, you can make a plan to help.
+However, you can make a strategy to help.
 Additionally, an IUL may allow you to take advantage of some market upside.
 You may also find value in the peace of mind that this life insurance policy provides.
-An IUL may be part of a retirement plan, as well as a way to earn tax free income.
+An IUL may be part of a retirement strategy, as well as a way to earn tax-free* income.